 1. Work with an appraiser who is local.
-I do antique appraisals in Edmonton and surrounding area and because of this I have a good idea of our particular market.
 The values provided by a local appraiser will be more realistic than the figures you may see online or in a price guide.
 Believe it or not, there can be quite a difference in values from one side of the country to another, or even one city to another.

 2. Don’t accept appraisals from a person who is interested in buying your items.
 After all, as honest as they (or you) may feel they are, the goal for a dealer is to be able to buy things as cheaply as possible in order to make a good return on money spent.
 It’s just too tempting for the dealer to low ball the values.

 Many of the referrals for my services come from dealers who prefer to remain at arms length from the appraisal process, so ask your local antique dealers for referrals.
 An appraiser can also help you with evaluating items that are not necessarily antique.
 They can also recommend certain dealers for you to contact based on the kinds of items you have.
 This will save you a lot of time and effort, and it may just save you from throwing that Rembrandt in the Goodwill box.

 Thank you for your great article on antique appraisals.
 I need to get my antiques appraised because I want to sell them.
 I will definitely keep all of your great tips and information in mind when getting my antiques appraised.

 You are most welcome!

 It’s good to know that there can be fluctuation in values depending on where the appraiser is located.
 My aunt who lives in San Francisco is in need of the service.
 One of my friends recommended someone that’s local to us.
 I’m glad that I haven’t gotten to passing that information along.